Lega Serie A: Super Cup

 The Lega Serie A also organizes the Supercoppa Italiana, a yearly match between the champions of the Serie A and the winners of the Coppa Italia.

 Youth competitions

 Youth teams of Lega Serie A clubs play in the Campionato Primavera 1, as well as competing in their own cup competitions, such as the Coppa Italia Primavera and the Supercoppa Primavera.

 Footballs

-Nike is the official match football of the Lega Serie A and is used by all 20 teams in league games.
+Puma is the official match football of the Lega Serie A and is used by all 20 teams in league games.
 The same football is used in all Coppa Italia games and the Supercoppa Italiana.